0987luis/Innovation-Force/README.md

 Mobility strategy
- * Our robot is completely custom designed, that's why we decided to use a robotics kit where we connect the servo motor with the steering, or rather we screw it with the wheels as if they were the steering of a remote control car, but better and even better, it has not given us problems, it is very effective in turning, precise and efficient, which helped us perfectly do the three turns super fast.
+ * Our robot has been custom designed, which led us to opt for a specific robotics kit for its construction.
+Instead of following a standard design, we decided to integrate a servo motor that connects to the robot's steering.
+To achieve this, we screwed the servo motor to the wheels, thus emulating the steering system of a remote-controlled car.
+This approach has not only proven to be more effective, but has also exceeded our expectations in terms of performance.
+The robot's steering system has proven to be exceptionally reliable, with no issues to date.
+Its ability to perform turns is precise and efficient, allowing us to execute three consecutive turns extremely quickly and with great precision.
+This effectiveness in turning has been key to achieving our goals in the design of the robot.

 * To ensure efficient power supply for our Robotics project, we have implemented a power system with two separate batteries.
 One of the batteries